Serverless Functions reference architectures

 - Enterprise-grade conversational bot

 - AI at the Edge

 - Mass ingestion and analysis of news feeds on Azure

-- HIPPA and HITRUST compliant health data AI
+- HIPAA and HITRUST compliant health data AI

 - Intelligent Experiences On Containers (AKS, Functions, Keda)